 Paragraph 9.11 "Responsible authorities under the 2003 Act are automatically notified of all new applications.
 While all responsible authorities may make representations regarding applications for licences and club premises certificates and full variation applications, it is the responsibility of each responsible authority to determine when they have appropriate grounds to do so."

-Paragraph 9.12 "Each responsible authority will be an expert in their respective field, and in some cases it is likely that a particular responsible authority will be the licensing authority's main source of advice in relation to a particular licensing objective.
-For example, the police have a key role in managing the night-time economy and should have good working relationships with those operating in their local area5.
-The police should usually therefore be the licensing authority's main source of advice on matters relating to the promotion of the crime and disorder licensing objective.
-However, any responsible authority under the 2003 Act may make representations with regard to any of the licensing objectives if they have evidence to support such representations.
-Licensing authorities must therefore consider all relevant representations from responsible authorities carefully, even where the reason for a particular responsible authority's interest or expertise in the promotion of a particular objective may not be immediately apparent.
-However, it remains incumbent on all responsible authorities to ensure that their representations can withstand the scrutiny to which they would be subject at a hearing".
+Paragraph 9.12 "In their role as a responsible authority, the police are an essential source of advice and information on the impact and potential impact of licensable activities, particularly on the crime and disorder objective.
+The police have a key role in managing the night-time economy and should have good working relationships with those operating in their local area.
+The police should be the licensing authority's main source of advice on matters relating to the promotion of the crime and disorder licensing objective, but may also be able to make relevant representations with regard to the other licensing objectives if they have evidence to support such representations.
+The licensing authority should accept all reasonable and proportionate representations made by the police unless the authority has evidence that to do so would not be appropriate for the promotion of the licensing objectives.
+However, it remains incumbent on the police to ensure that their representations can withstand the scrutiny to which they would be subject at a hearing."
+5. POLICY AND STATUTORY CONSIDERATIONS When determining the variation application, the committee must have regard to: